 Šumava is the biggest Czech National Park (also called Bohemian Forest National Park).
 The most valuable part of the park is the Boubín primeval forest (Boubínský prales), where nature has evolved undisturbed for hundreds of years.
 Together with the forests on the Bavarian side, they have created the largest forested area on the whole continent. Šumava National Park was also declared a UNESCO Biosphere Reserve.

 Don’t miss a beautiful view from the look-out tower at Poledník (with the good visibility you can see as far as the Austrian Alps).
 Among the highlights of the park belongs its glacial lakes – Černé and Čertovo (Devil and Black lakes).
+You can head off exploring Šumava NP on e-bike.

 There are also other beautiful places to visit in the Czech Republic like Jeseníky or Beskydy mountains + previously mentioned: